shaaaaame/hydrant/README.md

 # Hydrant

-**Forest fire emergency aid with data visualization to help stop fires**
+**Forest fire emergency aid with data visualization to help stop fires.**

 Hydrant is a project designed to help visualize fire data (both satellite and user‐reported) on an interactive Google Map.
 It includes a robust backend built with **NestJS**, **MySQL**, and **Docker**, alongside a **React**-based frontend.